awrgold/G-Rank/README.md

 Anyone can comment out or augment the simulation parameters to hone in on specific simulations, or run all simulations consecutively.

 The simulation is based on discrete time steps.
-Depending on parameters, each time step takes anywhere from 30 milliseconds to 2000 milliseconds, with the highest performance impact stemming from two features:
+Depending on parameters, each time step takes anywhere from 30 milliseconds to 2000 milliseconds, with the highest performance impact stemming from three features:
 - The gossip protocol, *i.e.* how many peers request and receive gossip, and
-- The frequency with which nodes update their local information.
+- The frequency with which nodes update their local information, and
+- The type of adversarial attack, *i.e.* simulations with many adversaries OR a high degree of adversarial interference strongly impact simulation time.

 Small simulations (10 nodes, 1000 time steps) can take anywhere from 2-10 minutes (on a modern desktop PC with 16GB RAM).
-Large simulations (100+ nodes, 10000+ time steps) can take anywhere from 30-400 minutes (on a modern desktop PC with 16GB RAM).
+Large simulations (100+ nodes, 10000+ time steps) can take anywhere from 30-1000 minutes (on a modern desktop PC with 16GB RAM).